Skip links

 in Tags

-The saturation state of the oceans with respect to aragonite (the most soluble form of calcium carbonate) falls to 3.0.
+The saturation level of the oceans with respect to aragonite (the most soluble form of calcium carbonate) drops to 3.0.
 It was 4.0 in 1800.
-The energy required for calcification increases, and the calcification process of corals falls dramatically as a result.
+The energy required for calcification increases, and the calcification rate of corals drops dramatically as a result.

 2069